Earth Observation for the Dutch Caribbean

 Main CHALLENGE

-How can the use of satellite Earth observation (EO) data in the Dutch Caribbean be enhanced for societal and environmental benefits?
+How can we use satellite Earth observation data in the Dutch Caribbean to help the region’s societal, environmental and economic ambitions?

 themes